 ACEEE in partnership with the Energy Future Exchange (EFEX) program, organized a pre-conference workshop to highlight how energy efficiency and renewables can work together to create a clean energy future.

 This half-day event brought together industry and utility experts, domestic and international policymakers, and researchers.
-Attendees will learn about how utility system planners and customers can integrate efficiency and renewable energy and will have the opportunity to connect and exchange ideas with a wide variety of stakeholders.
+Attendees learned about how utility system planners and customers can integrate efficiency and renewable energy and will have the opportunity to connect and exchange ideas with a wide variety of stakeholders.

 This workshop is co-funded by the European Union.